 “Only what is loving is true.” – A Course in Miracles

 Sometimes opportunity comes disguised as loss.
 Or difficulty.
 Or challenge.
-And let’s face it, when it does the tendency is to try to resist it.
+Let’s face it, when it does the tendency is to try to resist it.
 But that just reinforces the underlying perceptions making it seem even more real.

 As a man thinketh …